pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

                 break;

         value = head->value;
-        acc ^= work(value);
+        acc ^= value;
         head = head->next;
-        head = frob_ptr(head, value);
+        head = frob_ptr(head, value);  # frob_ptr(head, value) = head
 }

 return acc;
 {% endcodeblock %}

 There's clearly a dependency chain between each read of `head->next`.
-I thought it might be interesting to see what happens when we add work outside that dependency chain, by letting `work()` be more than an inline no-op function, but the results will show that's not necessary for the implementations presented in this post.
 The call to `frob_ptr` lets us introduce work in the dependency chain, which more closely represents realistic use cases.
 For example, when using hazard pointers to protect a binary search tree traversal, we must perform a small amount of work to determine whether we want to go down the left or the right subtree.

 A hazard pointer-ed implementation of this loop would probably unroll the loop body twice, to more easily implement hand-over-hand locking.
-That's why I also include an unrolled version of this inner loop in the microbenchmark: we avoid discovering that inserting hazard pointer protection improves performance because it's also associated with unrolling, and gives us an idea of how much variation we can expect from small code generation changes.
+That's why I also include an unrolled version of this inner loop in the microbenchmark: we avoid discovering that hazard pointer protection improves performance because it's also associated with unrolling, and gives us an idea of how much variation we can expect from small code generation changes.